 Son Jerry Weaver made his home in Grafton.

 Daughter Sue Weaver wed John Bice and lived in Grafton in 2009.

 Daughter Laura Belle Weaver married Gary Jones and in 2009 resided in Grafton.

 ~ Son Ressie Ray "June" Kennedy Jr. ~

 Son Ressie Ray "June" Kennedy Jr. (1926-2013) was born on March 7, 1926 at Grafton.

 They resided in Grafton and in Mt.
-Clemens, MI, circa 1968, and were back in Grafton's Webster community in the 2000s.
-While in Michigan, he was employed at Sam's Auto Wash and the Woodward and Alfred Service Station.
+Clemens, MI, circa 1968, and by the 2000s were back in Grafton's Webster community.
+While in Michigan, Ressie was employed at Sam's Auto Wash and the Woodward and Alfred Service Station.
 In West Virginia, he owned and operated Kennedy's Gulf Station in Blueville, WV for more than a decade.
 His last job was as a bus driver for the Taylor County Board of Education.
 Said the Grafton Mountain Statesman, he "enjoyed farming and riding his old Allis Chalmers tractor" and bestowing affectionate nicknames on family and friends.